 The safest choice is to avoid splitting infinitives.

-The Latin Origin of the Split Infinitive Rule
+The Fowler Brothers on the Split Infinitive Rule